DmitriBogdanov/UTL/docs/guide_building_project.md

 ## Building with a script

-To reduce the tedium of entering commands during development, the repo provides [`actions.sh`](./../actions.sh) script, containing shortcuts for all the actions above.
+To reduce the tedium of entering verbose commands during development, this repo provides [`actions.sh`](./../actions.sh) script, containing shortcuts for all the actions above set up for `gcc` preset.

 For example, we can clear previous build (if present), configure, build and run tests with a single command: